jenkins-infra/jenkins.io/content/blog/2012/2012-02-02-happy-birthday-jenkins.md

 ---
-layout: post
+:layout: post
-title: Happy birthday Jenkins!
+:title: Happy birthday Jenkins!
-nodeid: 371
+:nodeid: 371
-created: 1328173705
+:created: 1328173705
-tags:
+:tags:
 - general
 - core
+:author: rtyler
 ---
 On February 2nd, 2011 the first release of Jenkins, version 1.396, was made available for public consumption.
 Thus marking a new beginning for many of us who had come to rely on this very versatile piece of software and wanted to see it continue to thrive.